SlimIO/Registry-SDK/README.md

 // Return a random string.
 console.log("Your token is :", myToken);
 ```
-Return an AccessToken which will be required for some methods
+This method return an AccessToken which will be required for some methods.

 <br />